khanfarhan10/MedicAI_App/README.md

 - Readme Instructions for VENV and local deployment
 - See TextSentimentAnalysis for More
 - Filmora Intro Video
+- Custom 404 and Linking
+- Automail Python

 ### Website Pages